North Carolina Tar Heels football: Dick Crum era (1978–1987)

 Dick Crum was hired away from Miami (OH) to replace Dooley.
 Crum brought with him a tough, rigid philosophy of an aggressive offense powered by a strong running game and a defensive scheme that emphasized ball control and fundamentals.

 In his first season, Crum led the 1978 Tar Heels to a 5–6 record, which included losses to No. 18 Maryland, No. 9 Pittsburgh and No. 15 Clemson.
 In 1979, the Tar Heels finished 8–3–1 with a win over Michigan in the Gator Bowl to finish the season.
 Crum enjoyed his best season at Carolina in 1980, leading the Heels to a record of 11–1, a Bluebonnet Bowl win over Texas and an ACC Championship, Carolina's last to date.

 In 1981, the Heels compiled a 10–2 record and finished the season by beating Arkansas in the Gator Bowl.
 That would be Carolina's last season of double digit wins for 13 years.
 The next two seasons saw Carolina finish 8–4.
 After the 1982 season, Carolina upset Texas in the Sun Bowl.
 The 1979-1982 Carolina teams were the first in the ACC to go to 4 consecutive bowl games, winning all 4.
 In 1983, they would lose to Florida State in the Peach Bowl.

 In 1984, Carolina would finish 5–5–1.
 They would post another five-win campaign the next year, along with six losses.
 Carolina would go 7–4–1 with an Aloha Bowl loss to Arizona to end the season in 1986, but Carolina would finish 5–6 in 1987, increasing the unhappiness fans and administration had slowly built over the past few years of mediocrity and inconsistency.

 Crum resigned under pressure as Tar Heels head coach after ten seasons.
 Crum led the Tar Heels to four bowl victories in six bowl appearances.
 Crum departed as the winningest head coach in Carolina football history, with a 72–41–3 record.
-Notable players coached by Crum at UNC include Lawrence Taylor, Harris Barton, Kelvin Bryant, Amos Lawrence, Donnell Thompson, Darrell Nicholson, Buddy Curry, Steve Streater, and Reuben Davis.
+Notable players coached by Crum at UNC include future Hall of Famer Lawrence Taylor, Harris Barton, Kelvin Bryant, Amos Lawrence, Donnell Thompson, Darrell Nicholson, Buddy Curry, Steve Streater, and Reuben Davis.